Izocel/Minecraft-Whitelist-Discord-Bot/README.md

       - Therefore if you have multiple MC.accounts you can register them with the same Discord® account.

 ## Prerequesites:
- - ## Be sure to update your database:
+ - ## Be sure to create a table wtih this schema in your database:
  ```sql
 CREATE TABLE `users` (
   `id` bigint unsigned NOT NULL AUTO_INCREMENT,